uconthefacto/Lyrics-Musics/README.md

 # Lyrics-Musics
 A cool stuff musics theme lyrics based on python source code.
-Feel free to use and customized it as like you. :3
+Feel free to use and customized it as you like. :3